11 Privacy Policy Mistakes to Avoid on Your Website in 2025

 It’s important to inform your users when collecting data by including it in your privacy policy and using a transparent data collection technique.
 This will help establish trust with your users.

 Remember to update your agreement regularly if your data collection practices change.
-According to the FTC, many companies can face legal consequences for neglecting to maintain an updated privacy policy, resulting in heavy fines.
+According to the FTC, many companies can face legal consequences for neglecting to maintain an updated privacy policy.
+This results in heavy fines.

 2. Copying a Policy From a Different Website